jienagu/dataMojo/README.md

 -   Summarize and reduces multiple values down to a single summary
 -   Reshape `long to wide` or `wide to long`

+Here is a demo app using dataMojo: https://github.com/jienagu/demo_mojo_app

 ## Calculate the row wise percentage

 Calculate the row wise percentage of a frequency table